apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 ~~~~~~~~~~~~~~

 Reads syslog data and generate Flume events.
 The UDP source treats an entire
 message as a single event.
-The TCP source on creates a new event for a string
+The TCP sources create a new event for each string
-of characters separated by carriage return ('\n').
+of characters separated by a newline ('\n').

 Required properties are in **bold**.

 Syslog TCP Source
 '''''''''''''''''

+The original, tried-and-true syslog TCP source.

 ==============   ===========  ==============================================
 Property Name    Default      Description